CALL FOR PAPERS

 More details on the conference program and the Short Course will appear on the AMS website by mid-March 2019.

-The deadline for abstracts is February 13, 2019.
+The deadline for abstracts has been extended to February 20, 2019.
 An abstract fee of $95 (payable by credit card or purchase order) is charged at the time of submission (refundable only if abstract is not accepted).
 The $95 abstract fee includes the submission of your abstract, the posting of your extended abstract, and the uploading and recording of your presentation that will be archived on the AMS website.
 Authors of accepted presentations will be notified via e-mail mid-March 2019.
 Instructions for formatting abstracts are on the AMS webpage at https://ams.confex.com/ams.
 All abstracts and conference presentations will be made available on the AMS website.

 The early registration deadline for the conference is May 1, 2019.
-Conference attendees may receive a special AMS group rate at the Intercontinental Hotel for the dates June 10-14, 2019.
+Conference attendees may receive a special AMS group rate at the San Diego Marriott Mission Valley for the dates June 10-14, 2019.
 Our meeting will take place in this hotel, just downstairs from the lobby.

 Weather and media vendors are encouraged to participate in the conference by purchasing AMS exhibit booth space to showcase their latest products and advancements.
 Exhibitors may also participate in the conference by presenting during the conference sessions.